jeffvincent/notes/_posts/2012-01-17-chamath-palihapitiya.md

 * Everything around how the company is built and structured goes back to the core product mission and value of the company.

+* When you see a user spiral downward, it's not a growth problem (although numerically it is a growth problem) - it's a core value and a culture problem.

 ### RECRUITING ###
 * "Detached, egoless, not living the hype, not trying to follow some lifestyle, but doing what you think is important, focusing on core value, ruthlessly prioritizing,